Across the border in Poland: Prayers for Ukraine

 When I was 2, my family won an American citizenship lottery and we settled in Chicago.
 Marcin, my grandmothers and most of my family remain in Poland.
 We’d visit regularly.
 I became a journalist in America.
 Marcin Rzegocki, meanwhile, became a university professor in Poland and has spent time volunteering in Ukraine.

 What will become of Marcin, that garden and the rest of Poland in the coming months?
-An estimated 100,000 Ukrainians are fleeing their homes and many will seek refuge in Poland.
+An estimated 100,000 Ukrainians are fleeing their homes and 1 million refugees may wind up in Poland.
 Some 9,000 American troops are there.
 Many Ukrainians warn that Russian President Vladmir Putin will not stop at dominating their country and will pursue other former Soviet countries and satellites.

 I am anxious about the future of Poland.
 I spoke to Marcin on Thursday from his home of Tarnow to hear whether my concerns were warranted and what he thought about the Russian crisis.
 Here are some excerpts from that conversation.